+Professional development opportunities to improve instruction are as follows:

+- -District level principal professional development

+- -Clarke County New Teacher Orientation

+- -Star Reading and Math training

+- -ACAP training

+- -AMSTI embedded training

+- -PowerSchool training

+- -Kids First training

+- -Every Monday Matters-Aggies in Action.

-- 10. Identify the professional development opportunities for teachers, principals, paraprofessionals, and other school personnel to improve instruction. - -District level principal professional development -Clarke County New Teacher Orientation -Star 360 Reading and Math training-ACAP training -AMSTI embedded training -Google Docs training -Powerschool training. - 11.
-Identify the teacher mentoring activities included in the schoolwide plan.
+- 11. Identify the teacher mentoring activities included in the schoolwide plan.
 For example, new or inexperienced teachers are given support from an assigned master teacher.